MyPerfectWords - Essay Writing Service

 • What's the difference between describing people vs. places?

-Writing about people presents unique challenges that don't exist when describing places or objects.
+Writing about people presents unique challenges.
 People are complex, contradictory, and constantly changing.
 They have internal lives you can't directly observe, yet you must convey their personality through external details.

 Why Generic Character Description Fails